BerthaSoliany/makalah-matdis/README.md

-# The Mathematics of Luck: Number Theory in the Gacha System of Love and DeepSpace
+# The Mathematics of Luck: Number Theory in the Gacha System of Love and Deepspace

 ## Table of Content
 1. [About This Project](#about-this-project)